memfault/interrupt/_drafts/heartbeats.md

 This is a crucial metric to track for devices that connect to a plethora of Wi-Fi routers and mobile phones on various versions of iOS or Android.
-Knowing from past experience, it seems like _anything_ can affect connectivity performance and there are constantly regressions.
+Knowing from experience, it seems like _anything_ can affect connectivity performance and there are constantly regressions occurring.

-Once again, the metric is very easily to calculate assuming that the [Wi-Fi / BLE connectivity is tracked](#wifi-ble-connectivity-metric) within an hourly heartbeat.
+Once again, the metric can be calculated easily assuming the [Wi-Fi / BLE connectivity is tracked](#wifi-ble-connectivity-metric) within an hourly heartbeat.